dbos-inc/dbos-hackathon/README.md

 - You'll need to implement your document indexing pipeline as a DBOS workflow so it can recover from the chaos monkey.
 [Here](https://docs.dbos.dev/python/tutorials/workflow-tutorial) is the documenation for workflows.
 [Here](https://docs.dbos.dev/python/integrating-dbos) is the documentation for adding DBOS to your app.
 - You can use [DBOS queues](https://docs.dbos.dev/python/tutorials/queue-tutorial) to index multiple documents concurrently.
 - To reset your database between runs (including both your vector store and DBOS workflow metadata) run `python3 reset.py`.
+- This app uses a LlamaIndex `VectorStoreIndex` to index documents so the AI model can answer questions about them.
+Learn more about it [here](https://docs.llamaindex.ai/en/stable/module_guides/indexing/document_management/).

 ## Scoring